noblevalley/typora-memo/README.md

-# typora-memo
+# Markdown-memo
-(Japanese only) Memo storage created with typora
+(Japanese only) Memo storage created with MarkText